 Yes, it’s great to be able to see rings in person and try them on, but life is such that many people don’t have the time they used to

 First and foremost, do your research.
 The internet, for all its faults, is a great tool for looking at the styles of engagement rings that are now available.
-Buying online is also easier than ever, thanks to retailers embracing customer interaction though via digital means.
+Buying online is also easier than ever, thanks to retailers embracing customer interaction through digital means.

 Don’t be afraid to try different styles.
-Some hands suit one style of ring, and others may suit a different style.
+Some hands suit one ring style, and others may suit a different style.
 Your fingers will determine whether you will suit a pear-shaped center stone, for example, as it helps to lengthen the look of your hand.

 Don’t be afraid to include estate jewelry in your search.
 Antique engagement rings have a history that is unique to them.
 It may well be that the jeweler will know something of the life of the ring which adds huge historical interest.